-The pathophysiology of delirium is not fully understood, and is likely to be complex.
-[1-3] Pharmacological treatment of delirium has evolved empirically and relies predominantly on antipsychotics.
-In a palliative situation where there is risk of harm and significant distress to patient and caregivers, sedation may also be a goal of treatment, and sedatives are frequently used.
-There is little guidance from the literature regarding when antipsychotics should be commenced, how they should be titrated, whether they actually alter the outcomes of the delirium episode, and whether they are equally effective in hypoactive and hyperactive delirium.
-[4-5]
+The pathophysiology of delirium is not fully understood and is likely to be complex.
+[1,2] Pharmacological treatment of delirium has evolved empirically and relies predominantly on antipsychotics.
+In a palliative care setting where there is risk of harm and significant distress to patient and caregivers, light sedation may also be a goal of treatment in the short term, and sedatives are frequently used.

 - An assessment for delirium should first identify potentially reversible causes and attempt to treat them.

 - Pharmacological management of delirium is recommended in moderate to serve delirium.
 There is no significant difference between haloperidol, olanzapine or risperidone and so choice of medication should be based on the individual response.

 - There are conflicting recommendations about the pharmacological management of agitated delirium in the terminal stages.
 A recent review of medications at the end of life noted there is limited research on agitated delirium and the evidence that exists is of low quality so recommendations cannot be made.
 However, another systematic review does suggest thatin agitated delirium, benzodiazepines may be added to haloperidol.